 LOVELINK facilitates a new and unique experience for the young person navigating the often-nebulous waters of love and sex.
 We set out to create an educational experience that would feel specific to the millennial reader but also from a foundation of science-based knowledge and we are excited to share this with everyone as reader and therapist alike strive to find greater fulfillment in love and sex.

-Simone Humphrey is a therapist and co-founder of LOVELINK.
-Currently, Simone lives in New York City, where she works at the Manhattan VA, treating veteran individuals, couples, and groups.
-She is a soon to be a graduate from Rutgers University with a doctoral degree in clinical psychology and specializes in working with couples and survivors of trauma.
+Simone Humphrey, PsyD, is a therapist and co-founder of LOVELINK.
+Currently, Simone works at Therapists of New York, a private practice in midtown, Manhattan.
+She graduated from Rutgers University with a doctoral degree in clinical psychology and specializes in working with couples and survivors of trauma.
 Initially an undergraduate film major, Simone has a passion for developing creative and unconventional ways to promote mental health and wellbeing.

-Signe Simon is a therapist and co-founder of LOVELINK.
+Signe Simon, PhD, is a therapist and co-founder of LOVELINK.
 Originally from Copenhagen, Denmark, Signe has lived in New York City for over a decade.
-She is a current doctoral student in counseling psychology at Fordham University and received her BFA in film and television from New York University.
+She graduated from Fordham University with a doctoral degree in counseling psychology and received her BFA in film and television from New York University.
 Signe teaches graduate students and works with individuals, groups, and couples.
+She is currently in private practice at 244 Fifth Avenue (between 27th and 28th Street), 10th Floor.
+For more information visit signesimon.com.
 In a world that is increasingly disconnected and distracted, Signe has committed herself to focusing on the healing power of relationships.

 Point in Passing provides the creative vision for our brand and podcast.
 Check out their work here.